buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 ## Profiles

 Lyvely allows you to manage multiple profiles for any aspect of your live, be it for private or professional application.
+A profile serves as a hub for users and content, offering a self-contained space with its own permission, feature and visibility settings.
 There are three types of profiles:

 - `User`: These profiles consist of a single member.
 A private user profile is automatically created once you join the platform.
 Only the owner of the profile can create and manage content and other features within the profile.
-You can also create user profiles visible to others.
+Users can create additional private or public user profiles for different aspects of their personal and professional lives.
-- `Group`: A group profile can be used to communicate and collaboratively use the available features with your friends, family or colleagues.
+- `Group`: A group profile offers collaborative features for your friends, family or colleagues.
 Create group profiles for projects, departments, teams or any other form of user space.
-- `Organization`: Organization profiles can contain sub profiles of any kind and have a special set of content visibility rules and permissions.
+- `Organization`: Organization profiles can contain sub profiles of any kind and have a special set of content visibility rules and permissions offering an additional level of organizing users and content.
+Platform administrators can manage who is allowed to create organization profiles.

 ## Users & Permissions

-As mentioned in the last section, some profiles support multiple members which can be managed by the profile owner or administrators.
+As mentioned in the last section, some types of profile support multiple members which can be managed by the owner or administrators of a profile.
 Each member is assigned with a specific **role** within the profile as well as optional **groups**.
-Both, the role and groups are used to manage the **permissions** within a profile.
+Both, the role and groups are used to manage **permissions** within a profile.
 Some permissions can also be granted to non-member users.
 There are the following user roles available:

-- `Owners`: A owner of the profile, has special permissions as archiving the profile.
+- `Owners`: An owner of the profile, has special permissions as archiving the profile.
 - `Admins`: Administrators are usually granted with most permissions within a profile.
-- `Moderators`: Moderators roles can be assigned with extended permissions for managing users and content.
+- `Moderators`: A moderator role can be assigned with extended permissions for managing users and content.
 - `Members`: Normal members of the profile usually can create content and access most sections of a profile.
 - `Guests`: A profile guest is a special kind of member, which may is granted with fewer permissions as normal members.
-- `Organization`: A members of the same organization as a profile (but not the profile itself) may have more access as other users of the platform.
+- `Organization`: Members of the same organization as a profile (but not the profile itself) may be granted more access than other users of the platform.
 - `Follower`: Non-member users following a profile.
 - `User`: Any other authenticated users without any relation to the profile.
 - `Visitor`: If your Lyvely platform allows access for unauthenticated users access, profiles can manage access permissions for visitors.

-Permissions granted for a role are automatically granted for higher roles.
-This means if we grant a certain permission to the `members` role this permission will be granted for `members`, `moderators`, `admins`, `owners`.
+Permissions granted to a role are automatically granted to higher roles.
+This means that if we grant a certain permission to the `members` role this permission will be granted for `members`, `moderators`, `admins`, `owners`.

-More fine granular permission management can be configured by facilitating custom user groups within a profile.
+More fine-grained permission management can be configured by creating custom user groups within a profile.

 :::note
 The `guest` and `follower` feature is not yet implemented.